 Solid-liquid equilibrium:

-For example, ice and water are equilibrium at only one temperature is called NORMAL MELTING POINT.
+For example, ice and water are at equilibrium at only one temperature is called a normal melting point.

 Liquid-gas equilibrium: